 Lauren Wasser's Vice interview in 2015 marked a sea change for the way we collectively speak about TSS.
 It was no longer a cautionary tale or a distant threat discussed in hushed tones.
 Lauren used her platform to bring awareness to TSS in a way that felt wholly unprecedented.
 "A fire lit inside of my heart that didn't exist before," she says of her drive to educate people and especially young women about the condition.

 On an ivy-covered balcony overlooking Times Square, Wasser sat down with Refinery29 to talk about her road to recovery, her passion for spreading awareness, her latest beauty obsessions (she stars in the new Origins campaign as they re-release their Ginzing Energy-Boosting Gel Moisturizer), and that one time she walked in the Savage X Fenty Show.

-Refinery29: You've been modeling for nearly your entire life.
+Refinery29: You've been modelling for nearly your entire life.
 Can you start off by telling us how you got involved with the industry in the first place?

 Lauren Wasser: "Well it wasn't my choice.
 My mom and dad are both models.
 I was probably four months old when my mom shot with Patrick Demarchelier for Italian Vogue and I was thrown in the mix.
 Ever since then, I was doing Gap campaigns with her and traveling the world.
 So I grew up like London, Paris and New York — all over."